- 21.39km Howlong

 The town was surveyed in 1854 and town blocks went on sale in 1856.

-With historic buildings scattered throughout the town, Howlong’s Heritage Trail provides the perfect way to explore this quintessential Australian country town.
+With historic buildings scattered throughout the town, Howlong’s History Trail provides the perfect way to explore this quintessential Australian country town.
 The trail totals 13.3kms and covers 28 significant locations in the area.

 The Flour Mill, Residence and Mill Hotel are one of the major historic attractions you will find along the trail.
 The mill was operated by a 26 horsepower engine operative six millstones which commenced production in 1867 with the flour winning a gold medal at the Philadelphia World Fair.